Alexrobbie/Homework-3-Deployed/README.md

 # Homework-3-Deployed
-The script pulls information provided by user input from the Password lengt, and extras from the check-boxs to generate a random password which is alarted to the user.
+The script pulls information provided by user input from the Password length, and extras from the check-boxs to generate a random password which is alerted to the user.